 Ancient Prairie Canine Recipe with Roasted Bison & Roasted Venison

-The unique combination of pasture-raised bison, pasture-raised venison and ancient grains means this recipe is flavorful and rich in highly digestible protein.
+The unique combination of pasture-raised bison, pasture-raised venison and ancient grains means this recipe is flavorful and rich in protein.
 It also features antioxidants for immune support and more.

 Ancient Grains – Ancient grains like grain sorghum, millet, quinoa and chia seed are naturally high in fiber and rich in protein.
 Unchanged for thousands of years, different grains provide various nutrients such as vitamins, minerals, antioxidants and omega fatty acids.